 Impact to Industry: What this Means for You

-The 2016 eDRL Final Rule is in full effect, so it is important for industry members to understand that this new submission requirement will apply to their organizations this year, meaning all labelers or their manufacturers must make a submission before the end of 2017.
+The 2016 eDRL Final Rule remains in full effect, so it is important for industry members to understand that this new submission requirement will apply to their organizations this year, meaning all labelers or their manufacturers must make a submission before the end of the year.
 The only exception to this rule is companies who have already updated all of their existing NDC product listings this calendar year.
 (Companies with a small number of listings may decide instead to update each drug listing file before the end of the year, with changes to the Version Number, Doc ID and effective dates.)

 In order to make the No Changes Certification submission, labelers will need to have a good understanding of the last time each of their NDC product listings has been updated.
 They will also need to collect and double check the Establishment Registration information for each of the manufacturing sites associated all NDC Product Codes.
 Depending on the state of your records, this may take some time, so we advise beginning this process immediately—please do not wait until December.
 You may find you have some detective work to do, especially if it has been a long time since you have needed to perform updates or if the person previously in charge of eDRL is no longer with your company.